Friday, August 8, 2008

 Ede center square lined with shops and modern apartments.

-Ede town square lined with shops and modern apartments.
+The town square in Ede is lined with shops and modern apartments.

 The shopping core of Ede.